Spider-Man: No Way Home: The More Fun Stuff Version

 Theatrical release poster for The More Fun Stuff Version.
-It was considered an improvement from the original poster since it featured all the characters previously kept secret with the marketing of the original release.
+It was considered an improvement from the original poster as it featured all the characters previously kept secret with the marketing of the original release.

 An extended cut of the film, subtitled The More Fun Stuff Version, was announced in June 2022.
 The re-release celebrated 60 years of Spider-Man in comics and 20 years of Spider-Man in film, and featured approximately 13 minutes of additional and deleted scenes.
-The additions included: an introduction by Holland, Maguire, and Garfield; additional scenes of Parker and May being interrogated by the Department of Damage Control; the scene with Holland's brother Harry as a thief that was cut from the original release; additional scenes of Parker at school; Brant interviewing Parker, his teachers, and his classmates; Daily Bugle reports of Parker's first day back at school and the arrivals of Dillon and Marko; additional scenes in the basement of the New York Sanctum; a scene featuring May, Parker, and the villains in an elevator while on the way to Hogan's apartment; an additional scene with Murdock and Hogan; additional scenes of the three Parkers; and a new post-credits scene, replacing the teaser trailer of Multiverse of Madness, which showcases the effects of Strange's second spell.
+The additions included: an introduction by Holland, Maguire, and Garfield; additional scenes of Peter and May being interrogated by the Department of Damage Control; the scene with Holland's brother Harry as a thief that was cut from the original release; additional scenes of Peter at school; Brant interviewing Peter, his teachers, and his classmates; Daily Bugle reports of Peter's first day back at school and the arrivals of Dillon and Marko; additional scenes in the basement of the New York Sanctum; a scene featuring May, Peter, and the villains in an elevator while on the way to Hogan's apartment; an additional scene with Murdock and Hogan; additional scenes of the three Peters; and a new post-credits scene, replacing the teaser trailer of Multiverse of Madness, which showcases the effects of Strange's second spell.

-The More Fun Stuff Version was released in theaters beginning August 31, 2022, in Indonesia, followed by the United States and Canada, among other countries, on September 1, and later in a number of other markets through October 6.
+The More Fun Stuff Version was released in theaters beginning August 31, 2022, in Indonesia, followed by the United States and Canada, among other countries, on September 1, and later in several other markets through October 6.
 The poster for the extended cut was considered an improvement on the original release's marketing, since it was able to feature all of the characters who were previously kept secret in the lead up to the film's release.
 Shrishty Mishra at Collider said it was an "Avengers-style poster [with] a perfect blend of multiverse feels, combined with the 'Where's Waldo' effect".
 Anthony Lund of MovieWeb called it an "epic poster that [the fans] have been calling out for".
 ComicBook.coms Russ Burlingame said the poster was what "we've all been waiting for" and "a big change in the way [Sony] initially promoted the movie" since they "continued to play coy" on the cameos after the film had released.